chanwooyang/Udacity-SDCND/T1-P5-VehicleDetection/README.md

 ![test image pipeline5 example][image12]
 ![test image pipeline6 example][image13]

-#### 3. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.
+#### 3. Describe how you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 The code for this step is in `pipeline.py` and `window_search.py` files.

 The generated car-detected boxes were saved, and theses were used to create a heatmap.
+Also, by using `collections.deque`, heatmap of last few video frames were stored and they got averaged.
+This helped minimizing the noises in the box size change and also helped rejecting false positives.

-Then, a threshold was applied on the heatmap to identify correct vehicle positions and minimize false positives.
+Then, a threshold was applied on the averaged heatmap to identify correct vehicle positions and minimize false positives.
 This threshold value was fine-tuned to get a result with the best vehicle detection performance and minimal false positives at the same time Then, `scipy.ndimage.measurements.label()` was used to identify individual boxes in the heatmap and these were assumed to be detected vehicle positions.
 Lastly, `draw_labeled_boxes` function was used to construct bounding boxes around the identified individual blobs.

 Here's an example result showing the heatmap from test images, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video: